 Both owned and earned distribution channels are important — both produce different results, and both require different levels of effort.

 Building your own subscriber list is clearly more work, but it’s also invaluable.
 These people are your community, they’ve opted in to your communications and are likely to be your biggest brand advocates.
-External distribution vehicles, however, are going to provide quicker wins and allow you access to a bigger audience that you may have not otherwise reached.
+External distribution vehicles, however, are going to provide quicker wins and give you access to a bigger audience that you may have not otherwise reached.

 Below are the channels that we’ve begun using and are exploring.
-Of course, there’s many more out there in both categories, you just have to do the research to find the right ones.
+Of course, there are many more out there in both categories, you just have to do the research to find the right ones.
 These channels were identified for our audience — anyone interested in media monitoring, social media, content marketing, inbound marketing, reputation management, and sales.

 We’ve found that each of the external distribution channels (aka amplification networks) have their own set of requirements and best practices, for example: